49 Best Hotels in Mpumalanga and Kruger National Park, South Africa

 Singita Boulders Lodge

-Overlooking the beautiful Sand River, Singita Boulders Lodge intermingles the wildness of its setting among boulders with traditional Africa decor at its most luxurious.
-Terracotta polished stone floors blend with cow-skin rugs, hide-covered armchairs, hand-carved tables, and carefully chosen artifacts.
-From every side there are stunning bushveld views.
-Luxuriate in a sumptuous suite with leather and wicker armchairs, a zebra-skin ottoman, and desks and tables fashioned from organic wood shapes.
+Overlooking the Sand River, Singita Boulders Lodge intermingles the wildness of its setting among boulders with traditional African decor at its most luxurious.
+Inside and outside blend so seamlessly that you feel a part of the wilderness rather than an observer.
+Terra-cotta, polished stone floors blend with cowskin rugs, hide-covered armchairs, hand-carved tables, and carefully chosen artifacts.
+From every side, there are stunning bushveld views.
+Luxuriate in a sumptuous suite with comfortable leather and wicker armchairs, and desks and tables fashioned from organic wood.
 A herd of impalas could easily fit into the bathroom, with its claw-foot tub, his-and-her basins, and an indoor and outdoor shower.
-All doors lead out onto a big wooden deck with an infinity pool, sun loungers, and bushveld views.
-Request Room 11 or 12, which overlook a waterhole.
+All doors lead out onto a big wooden deck with a private plunge pool (heated if it's chilly), sun loungers, and bushveld views.
 Children over the age of 10 are welcome.

 Pros